tanaynistala/geo-guide/_country-guides/DNK.md

 # License Plates

 As a member of the EU, Denmark's license plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `DK`.
 However, this band is currently optional, and so it is possible (and common) to see plates without the band.
 Private vehicles use white plates with black text and a red outline: <LicensePlate style="eu" code="DK" format="AB 12 345" borderColor="red"/>, while commercial vehicles use yellow-backed plates with the same black text and red outline: <LicensePlate style="eu" code="DK" format="AB 12 345" backgroundColor="gold" borderColor="red"/>.
-License plates are required on both the front and rear of vehicles.

 # Phone Codes